As a new manager, what the things you should expect of yourself? Start with these foundational five expectations of a good manager, here.

 Good leadership is not about being liked.
 It’s not about being nice.
 It’s about having to do the hard thing, the right thing, the honest thing, even when it’s least convenient for you personally.
-After all, you’re the only person whose sole job it is to look out for the best interest of the team.
-No one will know if you didn’t voice feedback to a direct report because you were worried how it would make you look.
+After all, you’re the only person whose sole job is to look out for the best interest of the team.
+No one will know if you didn’t voice feedback to a direct report because you were worried about how it would make you look.
 Your team is trusting you to do and act in a way that puts everyone else in the best position, not just you in the best position.

 #2: You model the behavior you want to be true in a team.

 There’s the leadership platitude “lead from the front” that exists for a reason – because it’s true.
 Your team is looking to you for cues, patterns, and a standard for acceptable behavior.
 If you want your team to be honest with you, you’ve got to be honest with them.
 If you want your team to be forthcoming about their mistakes, you’ll need to be forthcoming about yours.
 Have this expectation of yourself and the likelihood that you’ll see the behavior you ultimately want to see from your team will increase.

 #3: You know you can’t “give” motivation, but you can help a team motivate themselves.